clirdlf/ndsa.org/digital-preservation-2020-cfp.md

 We encourage proposals related to this year’s theme: Critical Junctures.

 Digital preservation supports ongoing access to important digital records and aims to counteract the many risks that digital materials face, from obsolete software and hardware to bit corruption.
 “Junctures” can be defined as particular points in time or as the places where things join.
 Critical junctures among people, organizations, and technology are fostered to ensure digital objects persist over time.
 This year, Digital Preservation 2019 invites presentations and workshops that seek to explore these “Critical Junctures.”
 The program committee is particularly interested in presentations that address the following topics:
-- **Joining Forces:** We invite talks with a focus on exploring interdisciplinary, multidisciplinary, and post-custodial approaches, while examining the benefits, challenges, and limitations of collaboration and resource-sharing.
-- **Risks Becoming Reality:** What happens when skills, policies, tools, and/or other resources fail to materialize or align at critical junctures?
-We’d like to hear “real life” stories of preservation risks playing out in big and small ways and their impacts not only on collections and organizations, but also on communities.
-- **Soup to Nuts:** Preservation is a series of decision points that enable collections to endure.
-We invite papers that explore a holistic view of preservation and consider how individual components of digital preservation fit into the chain as a whole.
-- **Preservation is Social:** Socio-technical perspectives look beyond software and hardware to explore the intersections of people, organizations, and digital preservation programs and policies.
-- **Fast Forward:** What will digital preservation look like in 5, 10, 20, or even 50 years?
-Bring a futurist point-of-view to the table, and/or examine forward-looking ideas and new approaches that may not only be experimental, but fun.

 ### Submissions length and format: